You might have spent years in college preparing for a career. Or maybe you started a job out of high school and worked your way up to management.

 Ignoring the signs of job burnout is a mistake – whether you’re the person suffering from it or you know someone else struggling at work.

-As difficult as it might be to take the time, energy, and money needed to overcome chronic workplace stress, addressing job burnout is vital to you, your family, and your future.
+As difficult as it might be to take the time, energy, and money needed to overcome chronic workplace stress, addressing your exhaustion is vital to you, your family, and your future.

-Steps You Can Take to Overcome Job Burnout
+Steps You Can Take to Overcome Career Burnout

-Knowing the signs of job burnout and symptoms of workplace stress and understanding the dangers of ignoring them is enough for many to take action.
+Knowing the signs and symptoms of workplace stress and understanding the dangers of ignoring them is enough for many to take action.

-Talking to a supervisor about work concerns, taking an extended vacation, or even finding another job may help you change your mindset and solve burnout for some.
-Others need more support and should consider a variety of options in overcoming their job burnout.
+Talking to a supervisor about work concerns, taking an extended vacation, changing the number of hours you work, or even finding other employment may help you change your mindset and solve your burnout.
+Others may need more support.

-1. Are you feeling utterly hopeless about your work situation?
+1. If you’re feeling utterly hopeless about your work situation, get help.

 Get professional help immediately.
 Call your doctor, and if you are in crisis, dial 1-800-273-TALK (8255) or text HOME to 741741 within the US or 686868 Canada, anytime.